 Have you ever accidentally removed something important (e.g. photos, videos, documents, contacts, emails, etc.) from your computer, USB flash drive or digital camera?
 Or your mobile phone got damaged leaving all precious data inaccessible?
 We've personally experienced or witnessed friends suffering some of the situations.
 What a bummer!

 The good news is that your data may be still recoverable, thanks to data recovery software with sophisticated technology that can help bring your files back from the dead.
-Below is a list of such programs I've tried and highly recommended.
+Below is a list of such programs we've tried and highly recommended.

-To recover data on a Mac hard drive, or from an external drive connected to a Macintosh computer, I recommend Remo Recover Mac.
+To recover lost data on a Mac hard drive, or from an external drive connected to a Macintosh computer (iMac, MacBook Pro, etc.), we recommend Remo Recover Mac.

 Yes, you have to.
 So far, there is no such app that can be installed on your phone for data recovery purposes.

 No, some of them provide trials or demos that allow you to test drive the software for free.
 However, they have functional limitations such as you can use them to scan and preview the found files.
 In order to recover them, you'll have to get a license code to activate the software.

 Unfortunately no. The mechanism SSDs use to manage data is different from that of traditional HHDs.
 Once you delete files off an SSD, chances to recover them are slim if not none.